bcsteeve/FamilySync/README.md

 **FamilySync** is a self-hosted family dashboard designed to replace the magnet-covered fridge whiteboard.
 It combines a shared calendar and shopping/to-do lists.
 It is NOT intended to be everything for everyone.
 I just couldn't find a FREE calendar/list app that did what I wanted, so I made this for my family and I share it with yours.
-No warrantee or promise included.
+No warranty or promise included.

 Built with **React 19**, **Tailwind CSS v4**, and **PocketBase**.